 Treatments

-Catheter ablation traditionally uses x-ray guidance (fluoroscopy) to position the catheter.
-Riley at IU Health cardiologists specialize in heart rhythm disorders.
-We use advanced techniques and computerized three-dimensional mapping of the heart, which allows some patients to have catheter ablations with zero or nearly-zero exposure to radiation.
+Catheter ablation traditionally uses X-ray guidance to position the catheter.
+At Riley Children’s, we have pediatric cardiologists that specialize in heart rhythm disorders.
+These specialists use advanced techniques and computerized 3D mapping of the heart, which allows patients to have catheter ablations with zero or nearly-zero exposure to X-ray and radiation.

 Key Points to Remember